Sustainable textiles, hand dyed in India

 Rotary screen-printed textiles in The Netherlands

-Overall one can conclude that our handmade plant-dyed block printed textiles from India are more sustainable than rotary screen printed textiles produced in The Netherlands, due to use of machines and chemicals, even though our textiles are imported by airways.
+Overall one can conclude that Indian handmade plant-dyed block printed textiles from India are more sustainable than rotary screen printed textiles produced in The Netherlands, due to use of machines and chemicals, even though Indian textiles need to be imported by airways.